GRANITE COUNTERTOPS

 countertop?

-very hard and will actually dull your knives and little slivers of
+Although granite is very hard and will actually dull

-the knife may become embedded in your countertop, we do not
+your knives and little slivers of the knife may become embedded in

-recommend cutting directly on the countertop - granites vary, use a
+countertop - granites vary, use a cutting board.

 QUESTION: